anjanpaul/elastic-beanstalk/README.md

 copy all the source code on your created directory

 ### Step 5
-check your Souce code safely and on this folder and initialize git using bellow command
+check your Souce code safely and on this folder initialize git using bellow command

 ```
 $ git init